tartley/colorama/README.rst

     print('\033[31m' + 'some red text')
     print('\033[39m') # and reset to default color

-...or, Colorama can be used happily in conjunction with existing ANSI libraries such as Termcolor:
+...or, Colorama can be used in conjunction with existing ANSI libraries such as the venerable `Termcolor <https://pypi.org/project/termcolor/>`_ or the fabulous `Blessings <https://pypi.org/project/blessings/>`_.
+This is highly recommended for anything more than trivial coloring:

 .. code-block:: python